 The BeagleBone Black has only 2GB as internal eMMC flash storage; 1.8GB really.
 Even if I’ve a very minimal setup with just 176 packages installed I often fight with free space.

 The common way to free some space is purging locale files.
 A nice script that does this job is localepurge, made by Debian guys.
-You just need to configure it and then run it after an update or after you install a new package; I guess the best way is to setup a weekly cron task for this job.
+You just need to configure it and then run it once after an update or after you install a new package; the best way is to setup a weekly cron task for this job.
 Until pacman 4.2.

 13th November ’11, Dave Reisner pushed shell-style glob support to NoExtract pacman directive.
 NoExtract directive tell package manager to not install a specified file on your system (